BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[urlscan](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/urlscan)**

-Utilize the URLScan.io API and a `free` URLScan API Key to analyze URL's for safety and/or security, or enable `[p]urlscan autoscan` to keep your chat safer on autopilot.
+Leverage the power of the URLScan.io API with a `free` URLScan API Key to evaluate URLs for safety and security.
+Enable `[p]urlscan autoscan` to automatically monitor and protect your chat from potentially harmful links.
 > ```
 > [p]cog install BeeHive-Cogs urlscan
 > [p]load urlscan